paulosman/database-systems/README.md

 ## Courses

 The [CMU Database Group](https://db.cs.cmu.edu/) have put video lectures and other resources from two of their courses online.
-They've even provided Gradescope access for non-CMU students so that you can submit assignments and have them assessed by the autograder.
+They've even provided Gradescope access for non-CMU students so that you can submit assignments and have them assessed by the autograder (although this [issue](https://github.com/cmu-db/bustub/issues/207) is currently preventing it from working for some people).

 ### CMU 15-445/645 - Introduction to Database Systems